• Red Cottage VIP Printable Library

 Vinegar – A good quality Balsamic vinegar is a must.
 Check the ingredient list because many balsamic vinegar’s are not pure and contain caramel to help thicken them.
 In my experience paying a bit more of a quality, aged, balsamic vinegar is worth it in the end.
 I find just a drizzle is enough because of the rich flavor it provides.
 I also have white vinegar, Bragg apple cider vinegar, red wine vinegar and cleaning vinegar in my pantry.

-Tomatoes – I really stock up on organic San Marzano canned tomatoes.
-I use this type of tomatoes in recipes that require real tomato flavor like pasta sauce and chili.
+Tomatoes – I really stock up on organic San Marzano canned tomatoes this time of year.
+I use this type of tomatoes in recipes where tomato is the star, like pasta sauce and chili.
 They are available at most grocery stores, but for the very best authentic Italian, rich tomato flavor look for DOP designation or in the case of Cento (a preferred brand), look for “certified” on the label.
 This will ensure they are indeed grown and harvested in Italy.
-I also keep a few tubes of tomato paste on hand to thicken soups and sauces.
-I prefer the tubes as I tend to just use a tablespoon or two at a time.
-I also stock a few cans of regular tomatoes to use in recipes where tomatoes are not the main ingredient.

 Pantry Essentials for autumn and winter